 Air Consumption

-Example: calculating the required size of the air tank
+Example: calculating the required air receiver size

-• air tank volume: 100 l,
+• air receiver volume: 100 l,

-• intake (air suction speed): 250 l/min
+• suction capacity (air intake rate) 250 l/min

 • maximum machine pressure: 10 bar

-At 1 bar, the compressor could pressurize 1 × 100 liters of air into the tank (i.e., the tank volume), at a pressure of 10 bar, it's 10 × 100 l = 1,000 liters of air.
+At 1 bar, the compressor could pressurize 1 × 100 liters of air into the receiver (the vessel's volume); at 10 bar pressure, it's 10 × 100 l = 1,000 liters of air.

-So, if you consume all 350 liters, the compressor turns on and the device replenishes the consumed air in 1 minute and 24 seconds (350 l / 250 l/min = 1.4 min).
+If you consume all 350 liters, the compressor turns on and refills the consumed air in 1 minute and 24 seconds (350 l / 250 l/min = 1.4 min).

 3) Compressed air quality

 Navigating the wide range of compressors is not easy.
-Therefore, in the following lines, we present the parameters of models for various applications.
+Therefore, in the following lines, we present parameters of models for various applications.

 Piston compressors for craftsmen and small and medium-sized businesses